bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

 ```
 5. cd into the kernel top level directory and install required packages.
 ```
-cd ../../kernel/
+cd ../../fpga_snark_prover/kernel/
 sudo yum -y install $(cat packages.txt)
 ```
 6. cd into one of the fpga_snark_prover kernel directories, and run hardware emulation.
-This will build the executable (host) using g++, and the FPGA emulation binary (.xclbin), and then run a test which should take around 10-20 minutes.
+This will build the executable (host) using g++, and the FPGA emulation binary (.xclbin), and then run a test which should take around 30 minutes to build the .xclbin the first time, afterwards you can modify the host.cpp and runs will only take around 5min.
 If you want to debug the operation you can uncomment the ``#[Emulation]`` and ``#launch_waveform=gui`` lines in xrt.ini before you run this.
 ```
 cd multiexp_g1/
 make check
 ```
 7. If everything tested OK, now build the .xclbin file that will be loaded onto the FPGA.
+Depending on the complexity of the kernel this step will take multiple hours.
+You only need to re-build this if you change the config file for a kernel and want to include more copies or a different mix.
 ```
 make all TARGET=hw
 ```